stran12/gxdocs/docs/index.rst

 Contents:

-Something in contents. and something more
+Something in contents, but something has changed

 .. toctree::
     :maxdepth: 2